mobilecoinfoundation/mcips/text/0002-encrypted-memos.md

 One concern when we MAC and then encrypt, rather than encrypting and then applying a MAC, is that some form of the Vaudenay attack may occur.
 However, because these memos are fixed length, and an incorrect length is an immediate deserialization error, this turns out to be a non-issue.

+Additionally, the key used to encrypt here is derived in a one-off manner from the transaction output's shared secret, and is not used for anything else, so that aspect of the attack scenario also doesn't apply.

 ## Alt: Memo type bytes are not encrypted